laughinghan/choreographer/README.md

 As in Sinatra, the callback for the first route to match a request is invoked, and routes are matched in the order they are defined.

-If you want to avoid polluting the global namespace:
+If you want to avoid polluting the global namespace, don't call `.exportTo()`:

     var http = require('http'), router = require('choreographer');
     router.get('/', function(request, response)